-Name Popularity Trends
+Name Popularity Trends Over Time

 Name Popularity Trends: Watch a Name Rise, Shine, or Gently Set

-What the Curve Shows
+What the Trend Line Shows

 Why Trend Lines Matter